You work hard for your money – but does your money work hard for you? No one wants to work until they die, right?

 It’s an excellent book that I highly recommend to people.
-It not only prescribes this method but gives you a good overview of investing and economics in general.
+It prescribes this method and gives you a general overview of investing and economics.

 Now, this method is probably more correctly coined as a “Capital Preservation Strategy” or an “All Weather Portfolio.”
 Another similar version of this would be The Golden Butterfly portfolio.

 The idea is to have a broader asset allocation of non-correlated assets (more than just stocks and bonds), which, working in tandem, limits your risk significantly while still producing hopeful compound annual returns of 6-8%.

 As with the previous approaches, these days, you would buy into this using ETFs.
 For example, you could split it between three funds like 25% SPY, 25% TLT, 25% GLD, and then keep 25% cash in a bank account.
 You could go with different funds, though, of course.

 (FYI: I adopt this allocation for my retirement portfolio.
 Being “semi-retired,” capital preservation is much more part of my thought process now.)